top of page

 • 4 min read

-I thought it might be interesting to recreate the routes taken independently and together by Norton and Stella.
-Since the novel goes all over the island, I wanted to include a map in the book and Jane Dixon-Smith of JD Smith Design did a beautiful one for me to serve as the frontispiece to the book and my publisher, Storm, were happy to include it.
+I thought it might be interesting to recreate the routes taken, both independently and together, by Norton and Stella.
+Since the novel spans the whole island, I wanted to include a map in the book.
+Jane Dixon-Smith of JD Smith Design created a beautiful map for me, which serves as the frontispiece to the book.
+My publisher, Storm, was happy to include it.
 Here it is:

 A map of Ceylon showing the locations featured in The Star of Ceylon - the pearl fishery at Marichchukkadi, the temple at Kandy, the tea country of Nuwara Eliya and the jungle near Hambantota

-The rest of Stella’s initial journey was into territory unvisited by me.
-When I was in Sri Lanka before, it was at the height of the terrible civil war – in fact a bomb went off in Colombo during my stay there – so I couldn't visit the Northern province.
-When I planned last year’s trip, I had no idea I’d be writing about the Northern province or the pearl fishery at Marichchukkaddi so I had to use my imagination and a lot of research (see the post about that).
-That whole area was no-go for tourists during the civil war – I can highly recommend reading the fabulous Brotherless Night by V.V.
-Ganeshananthan (Winner of the Women’s Fiction Prize 2024) for anyone who wants to learn more about the conflict.
+The rest of Stella’s journey took her into territory I had not visited.
+When I traveled to Sri Lanka in the past, it was during the height of the terrible civil war.
+In fact, a bomb went off in Colombo while I was there, so I couldn't visit the Northern province.
+When I planned my trip last year, I had no idea I’d be writing about this area or the pearl fishery at Marichchukkaddi.
+I had to rely on my imagination and a lot of research.

-When you read The Star of Ceylon you will discover why I had no desire to visit the pearl fishery – not that it operates anymore.
-The place sounds desolate, and back in 1906 – the last year that the British government controlled it – it stunk to high heaven with the stench of rotting oysters.
+When you read The Star of Ceylon, you will understand why I had no desire to visit the pearl fishery.
+Not that it operates anymore.
+The place sounds desolate, and back in 1906—the last year that the British government controlled it—it smelled overwhelmingly of rotting oysters.

 Image of a golden Buddhist statue inside a temple, surrounded by elephant tusks